When Is A Special Needs Trust Needed?

 Federal law and State regulations specify the requirements for such a Trust.

-As long as the individual is under age 65, his/her assets can be transferred to the trust without disqualifying him or her from means-tested benefits.
+As long as the individual is under age 65, their assets can be transferred to the trust without disqualifying them from means-tested benefits.

-The assets that are held by the Trust are not countable to the individual, and so, do not disqualify the individual from means-tested programs.
+The assets that are held by the Trust are not countable to the individual, and do not disqualify the individual from means-tested programs, provided that the Trustee follows the rules in handling the trust.

 The Special Needs Trust Attorneys at Fink Rosner Ershow-Levenberg Marinaro, in New Jersey, will do everything that is required to write and establish a trust for the individual, including any necessary court proceedings.
 We provide advice and guidance to Trustees in the management of the Trusts, as well as related public benefits planning.